CANDELY001/simple_shell/README.md

-This project by CHARIFA MASBAHI & NORA JOUET
+This project by CHARIFA MASBAHI & NORA JEOUT